sonic4409/SelfBot/README.md

 # Setup
 Make sure you have Nodejs installed.
+To install dependencies, run `npm install`

+# Other
-Create 'config.json' and define a prefix, your token and if you want all functionality, a darksky api token and a Google CSE and API token.
+If you want all functionality, you'll need a darksky API token and a Google CSE and API token.